-SEMI-FINAL OFFICIAL CANVASS OF ELECTION RETURNS:
+SEMI-OFFICIAL CANVASS OF ELECTION RETURNS:

-Beginning at 8:00 p.m. and continuously until completed, the Registrar of Voters will conduct the semi-final official canvass of votes and report totals to the Secretary of State. §§ 15150, 15151
+Beginning at 8:00 p.m. and continuously until completed, the Registrar of Voters shall conduct the semi-official canvass of votes and report totals to the Secretary of State at least every two hours. §§ 15150, 15151